The Esteemed Gentleman Articles

 What Are Manners?

 In a nutshell, manners are general behaviours that are deemed appropriate across most cultures and communities.
 Examples of good manners include covering your coughs and sneezes, holding doors open for others, and saying please and thank you.
-They are polite verbal and non-verbal interactions that are considered selfless, not selfish.
-When you are considerate of those around you and put them first, you are practicing good manners.

-Well-mannered people are usually viewed as respectful, courteous, and polite.
+Well-mannered people are often viewed as respectful, courteous, and polite.
 These people can make anyone feel welcome and accepted, act in a civil and courteous manner no matter the occasion, and treat everyone with respect.

 What Is Etiquette?